 Grande Montagne Nature Reserve

-The Grande Montagne Nature Reserve is under the responsibility of the Rodrigues Regional Assembly Forestry Department.
-The Mauritian Wildlife works closely with the Forestry Department.
+The Grande Montagne Nature Reserve is under the responsibility of the Rodrigues Department who also carry out restoration work in the Reserve and manage the Visitors Centre.
+MWF works closely with the Forestry Department.

 -Grande Montagne Nature Reserve is open to the public from Monday to Saturday for guided tours.

 Best field conservation project

 Restoration and reforestation of the Grande Montagne Nature Reserve, Rodrigues

 Today, only a few relics of forest remain on Rodrigues and, with its high levels of species endemism and many threatened plants species, the island is a conservation priority.
 In some cases, surviving plants have been reduced to a handful of individuals, when not a single individual, or small isolated population(s).
 This has also had a considerable impact on the island’s native fauna, with just three endemic vertebrate species surviving today, and these are all red-listed by the International Union for Conservation of Nature (IUCN).